 In Arkansas, ‘color of title’ is another requirement for adverse possession claims.
 You’ve probably come across this term a few times during your research.
 The legal definition of color of title may change based on the state.
 In most cases, this is simply ownership of property without having one or more of the proper legal documents that are usually required.

-When it comes to Arkansas, this means that the squatter has a good faith belief that they are actually entitled to the property.
+When it comes to Arkansas, this means that the squatter has a good faith belief that they are entitled to the property.
 Most likely, this belief stems from one of the other five parameters for adverse possession.
-They may believe that they are entitled to the land because they’ve improved it, because they have lived there for a number of years continuously, or for a host of other reasons.
+They may believe that they are entitled to the land because they’ve improved it, because they have lived there for several years continuously, or for a host of other reasons.

 Do Squatters Have to Pay Property Taxes?